-What is the situation Why we want to do something Corporate Policy and Resources Committee (CPRC) and Council have a statutory responsibility to review and approve the Treasury Management Strategy annually before the beginning of the new financial year.
-The Council has both a significant debt portfolio (most of which is at fixed rates) of £1,072m and equally investment funds of £59.4m and cash balances currently averaging £10m.
+What is the situation Why we want to do something Corporate Policy & Resources Committee and Council have a statutory responsibility to review and recommend to Council that they approve the Treasury Management Strategy annually before the beginning of the new financial year.
+The Council has both a significant debt portfolio (a greater proportion at fixed rates) of £1,076m and equally, investment funds of £14.3m and cash balances currently averaging £10m.
 This scale of activity creates risks which need to be proactively managed.
-Council reviews its liquidity and cashflow on a weekly basis.
-The Council needs to seek to minimise financing costs whilst maximising returns on surplus funds Treasury management is crucial to the Council's cash flow, investment and borrowing to mitigate the risk we should plan head on: Operational Limit Authority Limit Diversify investment.
-Borrowing To fund capital projects of higher value and invest excess cash to earn income through interest This is what we want to do about it These are the next steps Mitigate risk by diversify Investment and borrowing.
-Continuing to seek professional advice from our advisers Review and approve Treasury Management Strategy 2024/25
+Treasury management is crucial to the Council's cash flow, investment and borrowing and to mitigate the risks we should plan ahead and consider: Operational limit Authority limit Borrowing Funding capital projects of higher value Investing surplus cash to yield returns.